HighPoint/aws-powershell-aerolite/README.md

  runWindowsPowerShell.py
 ```

-are included inline in the yaml Cloudformation template.
+are included inline in the YAML Cloudformation template.
 They are include here for reference.

 Happy Coding!